The human radio-broadcast bubble

 “Space… is big.
 Really big.
 You just won’t believe how vastly, hugely, mindbogglingly big it is” (quote from The Hitchhiker’s Guide to the Galaxy)

-Tiny blue dot is actually an enormous sphere with a radius of 139 light-years and the Earth at its center!
+That tiny blue dot has a radius of 139 light-years with the Earth at its center and expands another light-year each year.

 The blue dot is very small compared to the Milky Way and even smaller when compared to the universe.